the model

 composition by extraction

-want a reusable card? write a function that returns a Container.
+want a reusable card? write a function that returns a Container. see composition for the pattern in depth.

 structural diff

-the reconciler matches blobs by type and optionally Key.
+the reconciler matches blobs by type and optionally Key. see build method for what that comparison covers per blob.